 Deciding to Keep Zeus

-With no one asking for Zeus… well actually that’s not true because I was constantly asking daily to keep him, and finally, after two and a half weeks of hard work, I was able to keep Zeus the Labrottie.
-From that moment forward we became best buddies, and he’s an awesome dog.
-I named him Zeus.
+With no one asking for Zeus… well actually that’s not true because I was constantly asking daily or hourly to keep him, and finally, after two and a half weeks of hard work.

-Zeus gives me a great daily workout, and it gives him a good run around too, and the family loves him, the cat tolerates him, and Zeus puts up with the bullying of pipsqueak aka Caspian, my sister’s Maltese.
+Zeus gives me a great daily workout, and it gives him a good run around too.
+The family loves him, the cat tolerates him, and Zeus puts up with the bullying of pipsqueak aka Caspian, my sister’s Maltese.

 Howling to sirens is something that Zeus taught Caspian how to do, and Caspian loves it.
 It’s one of the main times they really bond.
 Singing together brings them together!
 You can find a video of our dogs howling here.